johnny353535/yoi/docs/_pages/components/button.md

 ## Icons & Buttons

-You can use any [icon](components/icons.html) inside any kind of button.
+You can put any [icon](components/icons.html) inside any kind of button.
 You can align them to the left or right by writing them first or last in markup:

 ```html
 <!-- example -->